kubernetes/website/content/en/docs/tasks/job/intra-job-pod-networking-using-pod-hostnames.md

 ---
-title: Pod Communication Within a Job Using Pod Hostnames
+title: Intra-Job Pod Networking Using Pod Hostnames
 content_type: task
-min-kubernetes-server-version: v1.24
+min-kubernetes-server-version: v1.21
 weight: 30
 ---

-{{< feature-state for_k8s_version="v1.24" state="stable" >}}

 <!-- overview -->

-In this example, we will run a job in indexed completion mode configured such that the pods created by the job can communicate with eachother using hostnames rather than IPs.
+In this example, we will run a job in [indexed completion mode](https://kubernetes.io/blog/2021/04/19/introducing-indexed-jobs/) configured such that the pods created by the job can communicate with each other using pod hostnames rather than pod IPs.

 Pods within a Job might need to communicate among themselves.
 They could query the Kubernetes API to learn the IPs of the other Pods, but it's much simpler to rely on Kubernetes' built-in DNS resolution.